nualagr/readnreviewed/README.md

 ### 4 Skeleton Plane

 The UI wireframing tool, [Balsamiq](https://balsamiq.com/) was used to create wireframes for each page as they will appear on desktop, tablet and mobile devices.
-Main content areas were expressed in similar ways, to create consistency.
+Main content areas on each page were designed for functionality and consistency.

 After visiting existing book review sites including [GoodReads](https://www.goodreads.com/), [BookPage](https://bookpage.com/), [LoveReading](https://www.lovereading.co.uk/), [SFBook Reviews](https://sfbook.com/) and [Reedsy Discovery](https://reedsy.com/discovery),